 On October 30, 2015 the Department of General Services (DGS) approved an amendment that extended the US Bank contract for one-year.
-The current contract with US Bank is now set to expire on December 31, 2016.
+The current contract with US Bank is set to expire on December 31, 2016.

 - Data Manager.
 The Data Manager will receive Pilot Program data from the Master Servicer and other energy efficiency finance program administrators to prepare it for public presentation and use.
 The Request for Proposal (RFP) for this service has not yet been released; CAEATFA staff is working on developing the RFP for the data manager as the data points for the residential and commercial pilots are still under development.
 Concurrently, the program will continue to collect the appropriate data to ultimately be transmitted to the data manager when it is on-board. - Contractor Manager.
 The Contractor Manager will enroll and manage participating contractors, coordinate with the Center for Sustainable Energy on outreach, and conduct quality control oversight of projects not participating in an IOU rebate/incentive program.
-The RFP for this service is under development, and is expected to be released in June 2016. - Agent Bank.
+The RFP for this service is under development, and is expected to be released in Q3 2016, as CAEATFA incorporates elements from the development of the commercial pilots. - Agent Bank.
 The Agent Bank is a new entity envisioned under the CHEEF infrastructure.
 In CAEATFA Staff's research and outreach to interested lenders on the On-Bill Repayment Pilots, lenders expressed the need for additional safeguards around their funds, as the IOUs remit daily payments designated for all participating lenders to the Master Servicer.
 In working with Concord Servicing, legal counsel, and advisors, it was determined that an Agent Bank is an appropriate role to accommodate interested lender needs.
 The IOUs will remit borrower repayments to accounts held at the Agent Bank and the Agent Bank will receive directions from the Master Servicer to transfer funds to the designated lender.
-Staff has completed the initial draft of the agent bank RFP to accommodate OBR functionality and anticipates advertising the RFP for the agent bank in May 2016.
-Under this timeframe, an Agent Bank will be selected and under contract in July/August 2016. - Technical Advisor.
+The RFP for this service was advertised on May 16, 2016.
+Though potential bidders posed various questions regarding the RFP, CAEATFA did not receive any responses.
+Staff is currently re-evaluating the RFP, consulting with banking professionals, the IOUs, and Concord in exploring alternatives to this structure that is viable with the open-market structure of the pilots. - Technical Advisors.
 The Technical Advisor will provide necessary expertise to assist in CAEATFA's development and implementation of the CHEEF programs.
-The Request for Offer (RFO) for this service is currently under development and being further refined.
-During this time, CAEATFA has been working in close collaboration with industry experts and stakeholders to obtain the relevant subject matter expertise and continues to receive support from Harcourt Brown & Carey, a long-time advisor on the pilots in coordination with the IOUs as they hold the contract.
-CAEATFA anticipates that the Technical Advisor RFO will be released in April 2016 with an expected start date for the selected firm of May 2016.
+The Request for Offer (RFO) for this service was advertised on April 7, 2016.
+Energy Futures Group, Inc. was awarded the contract on May 20, 2016 and has been assisting CAEATFA with research and development for the commercial pilots.
 In addition, CAEATFA anticipates expanding its Technical Assistance support throughout the development and implementation of the CHEEF programs and administrative infrastructure.